 THE day after the broadcast, Middletown was full of reporters and newspaper photographers, and remarkably devoid of local politicians.
 In a few days, the housing project got under way.
-Rand was supposed to break the ground for the project, but we weren't there, by then.
+Rand was supposed to break the ground for the preside but break the ground for the project, but we weren't there, by then.